hmemcpy/hmemcpy.com/source/_posts/2014-01-06-fworking-in-githuba-slightly-better-workflow.md

 I've been using git and github for a while now, but only recently found out it's possible to define 2 separate URLs for fetching and pushing.
 Often times, when I wanted to contribute to an open source project, I had to go through the ceremony of a) forking the repository b) cloning the fork to my machine and c) define an [upstream remote](https://help.github.com/articles/syncing-a-fork) to keep the fork in sync with the changes from the original repository.

-Defining the upstream repository is my least favorite part of working with git/github &ndash; I always have to look up the steps how to do it.
+Defining the upstream repository is my least favorite part of working with git/github - I always have to look up the steps how to do it.
 Instead of keeping the fork in sync, I just want to be able to **fetch** the changes from the original (upstream) repository, but **push** the changes into my own fork.

 Turns out, git supports this scenario!
-Normally, when you type **git remote &ndash;v**, you get the following output:
+Normally, when you type **git remote -v**, you get the following output:

 ```
 > git remote -v